0xdbff/devSystem-unix/alacritty/blur_kwinScript/Readme.md

-///Use this function on alacritty default shell, script syntax for zsh or bash
-///Place it on /home/user/bashrc or zshrc
-///Then change transparency on /home/user/.config/alacritty/alacritty.yml
-///Its a kwinScript so kde plasma desktop will be nedded
+///Use this function on alacritty default shell, script syntax for zsh or bash, place it on /home/user/bashrc or zshrc Then change transparency on /home/user/.config/alacritty/alacritty.yml Its a kwinScript so kde plasma desktop will be nedded

 if [[ $(ps --no-header -p $PPID -o comm) =~ '^alacritty$' ]]; then
         for wid in $(xdotool search --pid $PPID); do